-Jones, a Republican, was the representative for Pennsylvania's 21st congressional district from 1919 to 1923.
+Jones was the representative for Pennsylvania’s 21st congressional district and was a Republican.
+He served from 1919 to 1923.

 From May 1919 to Mar 1923, Jones missed 318 of 701 roll call votes, which is 45.4%.
 This is much worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Dec 1920-Mar 1921||92||14||15.2%||47th|